jdeinum/platform-engineering/docs/ai_infrastructure.md

 # 🤖 AI Infrastructure for Platform Engineering

-**AI infrastructure** refers to the foundational systems, tools, and platforms required to develop, deploy, and scale artificial intelligence (AI) and machine learning (ML) workloads.
+**AI Infrastructure** refers to the foundational systems, tools, and platforms required to develop, deploy, and scale artificial intelligence (AI) and machine learning (ML) workloads.
 For platform engineering teams, building robust AI infrastructure means enabling data scientists, ML engineers, and developers to efficiently train, serve, and manage AI models—while ensuring scalability, security, and operational excellence.

 ---